 Monday, October 16, 2023

-“Cricket is the only source of happiness in Afghanistan, recently there was an Earthquake, and many lost everything, this will give them some happiness — this is for them.”
+"Cricket is the only source of happiness in Afghanistan.
+Recently, an earthquake devastated many lives, but this victory will bring them joy.
+This is for them."

 Rashid Khan